Walls Have Eyes

-Walls Have Eyes is the fourth solo album released by singer Robin Gibb.
-It was released in November 1985 on EMI America Records in the US and Polydor Records throughout the rest of the world, and produced by Maurice Gibb and Tom Dowd.
-The two singles from the album, "Like a Fool" and "Toys", did not chart in the US and UK.
-Gibb did not release a solo album in eighteen years until 2003 with Magnet.
+Walls Have Eyes is the fourth solo album by British singer Robin Gibb.
+It was released in November 1985 on EMI America Records in the US and Polydor Records throughout the rest of the world, and was produced by Maurice Gibb and Tom Dowd.
+The two singles from the album, "Like a Fool" and "Toys", did not chart in the US or UK.
+Gibb did not release another solo album for eighteen years until 2003 with Magnet.
 Unlike Secret Agent which contains dance numbers, this album contains mostly ballads.

 Background

 Writing credits

 Barry Gibb co-wrote eight of the ten songs, and contributed a part lead vocal to "Toys".
 The credits for the songs are precisely stated as R. B. & M. Gibb in most cases, and B. R. & M. Gibb in others.
 Although the songs all have Robin's signature simplicity of form, Barry's hand is evident in the melody lines, especially in the verses.